wolf-packs/wolf-botbuilder/README.md

 > *Note:* Bot Builder's `ConversationState` requires the developer to mutate the state then call `saveChanges()` to commit the mutated state to the session context.
 To avoid imposing mutative patterns on the developer, we expose a `save(data)` function which expects a new state which we will save onto the context on behalf of the developer.
 To accomplish this we scrub all properties of the old state then load in the new values and call Bot Builder's `saveChanges()`.

 ### Wolf State
 `createWolfStorageLayer`: A factory function which is composed from `createBotbuilderStorageLayer`.
 In order for wolf to be stateless and free of storage implementations, we provide a convenience function for the developer to call when setting up the bot.
-This will hook the `wolfState` persistance mechanism into the botbuilder storage.
+This will hook the `wolfState` persistance mechanism into the Bot Builder storage.

 ---------------------------------------
 ## Examples